ehsannarmani/compose-plus/README.md

 # **Compose Plus**
 **Enhance Your Jetpack Compose Experience**

-**Compose Plus** is an open-source multi-platform library developed to make Jetpack Compose development easier and more efficient.
-This library offers reusable components, utility functions, and extensions that streamline common tasks, helping you build better apps with less effort.
+**Compose Plus** is an open-source multi-platform library designed to simplify Jetpack Compose development.
+It provides reusable components, utility functions, and extensions that streamline common tasks, making app development more efficient and easier.

 ## **Project Structure**